 Physio Edge podcast

 Manual therapy (MT) comes in all shapes and sizes - mobilisation, manipulation, mobilisation with movement, soft tissue massage, instrument assisted massage, muscle energy techniques, pointy elbows pressed into flesh and more.
 Patients (often) love it, and it's a popular treatment modality with therapists.
-Debate rages, and myths and misconceptions surround MT.
-Could the time we spend performing MT be better spent elsewhere?
-How does MT work?
-Is it worth using if treatment effects are short lived?
-Is it just used as revenue raising by therapists, while creating reliance on passive therapies?

-In this podcast, clinical researcher, physical therapist and Professor at Duke University, Dr Chad Cook, we discuss the evidence around MT, myths and misconceptions, how MT works, and using your clinical reasoning to decide when and how to utilise MT.
+In this podcast, clinical researcher, physical therapist and Professor at Duke University, Prof Chad Cook, we discuss the evidence around MT, myths and misconceptions, how MT works, and using your clinical reasoning to decide when and how to utilise MT.

 You'll discover: